About the Course

 Readings for each class are listed on the syllabus.
 Before every class, you should thoroughly read the sections to be covered and try to understand, learn, and commit to memory as much of the material and new vocabulary as possible.
 Please come to class prepared to ask questions on anything you do not understand.
 When you have done the reading in advance, class time can be used more efficiently and we will all have more fun actually speaking Russian instead of talking about speaking Russian.
 Of course, you are encouraged to ask questions in class or talk to your classmates about material that you still do not understand after reading through it on your own.

-A quiz testing your knowledge of new vocabulary will be given at least once per chapter.
-This may consist of new vocabulary and phrases, as well as translations from English to Russian and Russian to English.
+A quiz testing you knowledge of new vocabulary will be given at least once per chapter.
+This may consist of new vocabulary and phrases, as well as a few translations from English to Russian and Russian to English.

 You will have one test for each chapter, which will include concepts and vocabulary from the units you have been studying.
 Any missed test will receive an automatic zero.
 If you have any conflicts with scheduled test dates, please let your instructor know well in advance so that an alternate test time can be arranged.

-Exam day, time, and location will be announced at a later date.
+The final exam is at 8:00 a.m. on Thursday, December 11, 2003.
+Exam location will be announced at a later date.

 It is not necessary for you to purchase a Russian-English dictionary at this time but you may wish to do so.
 The Oxford Russian Dictionaries are highly recommended.
 Oxford publishes a variety of dictionaries ranging from less expensive paperback pocket dictionaries to more complete and expensive hardback ones.
 Keep in mind that your textbook contains English-Russian and Russian-English glossaries which are suited to the demands of this course.